The Bojax: Origins

-Eventually the group changed their name, partially in response to the abundance of other bands employing the moniker, "Knights,' opting instead for something less ubiquitous: the Bojax.
+Eventually the group changed their name, partially in response to the abundance of other bands employing the moniker, "Knights", opting instead for something less ubiquitous: the Bojax.
 The new name was inspired by the picture on the box of a Big Daddy Roth model car kit.
 According to Holliday: Mack had a model car set by "Big Daddy".
-The photo on the box had a garage in the background named "Bojax Garage.
+The photo on the box had a garage in the background named "Bojax Garage".
 We liked the sound of the word, and we wanted to choose a name that no one else would use...so, I guess you could say we truly are a 'garage band.'"
 The band went through several shifting lineups, with Holliday and Bayne temporarily leaving the band to join the Traveliers, a more established group in the area, who had a manager, Soupy Hendricks.
 They were replaced by Stanley Ward on vocals and rhythm guitar, who was introduced to them by his sister when they were playing a show at the Golden Strip Teen Canteen, and Jimmy Summey on bass.
 Other members who would contribute to the lineup at different stages were Cecil Wyche and Carol Cox on keyboards, Van Stout on bass, and Philip Maynard on guitar.
-According to Holliay, one of the challenges in keeping a steady lineup was the young age of some of the members whose parents objected to their children playing in rowdy nightspots.
+According to Holliday, one of the challenges in keeping a steady lineup was the young age of some of the members whose parents objected to their children playing in rowdy nightspots.
 They were one of several bands in the Greenville area that shared members interchangeably.
-Holliday, in addition to his work the Bojax, also provided the lead vocal on a cut, "Know A Lot About Love," by another local band the Wyld.
+Holliday, in addition to his work in the Bojax, also provided the lead vocal on a cut, "Know A Lot About Love," by another local band, the Wyld.
 Guitarist Stanley Ward also played for The Tombstones, another Greenville combo.
 Holliday and Bayne would eventually return.

 The Bojax was not under consistent and steady management, however Soupy Hendricks managed the band for a certain amount of time and landed them a gig with the Hollies and Herman's Hermits.
 According to Holliday: "The crowd response was a bit overwhelming, and they were rushing our dressing room just like they were for the Hollies and Herman's Hermits.
 We gave our Bojax card to some of the fans in the crowd, and they mailed us the photos they had taken that night.
 It gave us great memories, and a brief glimpse of life on the other side."
 However, their arrangement with Hendricks did not last long.
 Holliday has indicated that the reason for the parting of ways was due to Hendricks' insistence that the band become a seven-piece unit with horns, something the band refused to do.